dgilland/flask-logconfig/README.rst

 Log Record Request Context
 ==========================

-When using ``LOGGING_QUEUE``, accessing Flask's request globals from within a log handler requires using the request context that is attached to the emitted log record.
+When using ``LOGCONFIG_QUEUE``, accessing Flask's request globals from within a log handler requires using the request context that is attached to the emitted log record.

 Below is an example that uses a logging ``Filter`` to attach the request environment to the log record using ``flask_logconfig.request_context_from_record``: